Facebook Pixel

 Solution Approach

-The solution implements a binary search combined with a validation function to find the minimum achievable maximum length of consecutive identical characters.
+The solution uses the boundary-finding binary search template to find the minimum achievable maximum length of consecutive identical characters.

-The Check Function: The check(m) function determines whether it's possible to achieve a maximum consecutive length of m with at most numOps operations.
+The Feasible Function: feasible(m) determines if we can achieve a maximum consecutive length of m using at most numOps flips.

 Case 1: When m = 1